hechoendrupal/drupalconsole.com/content/docs/es/using/how-to-use-drupal-console-in-a-remote-installation.md

 ---
 title: How to use Drupal Console in a remote site installation
 ---
-# How to use Drupal Console in a remote site installation

 Drupal Console allows you to run commands from your local server but actually execute them on a local, remote or virtual (VM, Docker) Drupal installation by using site aliases.